benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 }
 ```

 This type of code gets pretty tedious pretty quickly!
-In both of these functions, only one of the `case`s was interesting (`case TagNode t` in the first function and `case NotNode n1 when n1.Operand is NotNode n2` in the second); the rest of each function was just boilerplate to recursively operate on nodes' children.
+In both of these functions, only one of the `case`s was interesting (`case TagNode t` in `ExtractTags` and `case NotNode n1 when n1.Operand is NotNode n2` in `DontNotSimplifyDoubleNegatives`); the rest of each function was just boilerplate to recursively operate on nodes' children.
 You're interested in a particular syntactic pattern, but searching the whole tree for that pattern requires more code than finding the pattern does.
-In the real JQL compiler we have about a dozen subclasses of `JqlNode`, so 11/12ths of the code in each operation is boilerplate!
+In the real JQL compiler we have about a dozen subclasses of `JqlNode`, so 11/12ths (around 90%) of the code in each operation is boilerplate!

 Easier Querying
 ---------------

 Here's the first insight that'll help us improve on this situation.
-In the first example we were searching the tree for nodes satisfying a particular pattern.
+In `ExtractTags` we were searching the tree for nodes satisfying a particular pattern.
 But supposing you had a list of every possible subtree - the root node, all of its children, all of their children, and so on - you could use LINQ to query that list to find nodes satisfying the pattern you're looking for.
 We'll call the function which extracts the list of subtrees `SelfAndDescendants`.

 Given a tree like the example from above (`[c#] and (not [javascript] or salary:50000gbp)`), `SelfAndDescendants` will yield every subtree in a depth-first, left-to-right manner: